troplolBE/bettercorrectors/PEDAGO.md

 ## Definition of a bad evaluation

 First of all, what is a bad evaluation ?
+A bad evaluation is an evaluation that has not been done properly or at least doesn't respect the 42 standards.
+The standards exist to maintain a certain level of competence amongst the 42 students and to preserve the reputation of 42 in the professional world but there is also a pedagogical aspect that is very important.
+If the corrector and the corrected don't learn something from an evaluation than it has no real purpose.
+It is important that the context and other factors are taken into account before considering that an evaluation is bad.

 I see the following scenarios:
 1. A corrector graded a project to pass but moulinette failed the project.
 2. A corrector graded a project to pass and the corrected cancelled the project.
 3. A correction lasted too short to be a real correction, depending on the project. (ex 42sh < 30min is not tested at all, just minimum requirements)